 Kim, S. J., Bond, G. R., Becker, D. R., Swanson, S. J., & Langfitt-Reese, S. (2015).
 Predictive validity of the individual placement and support fidelity scale (IPS-25): A replication study.
 Journal of Vocational Rehabilitation, 43(3), 209-216.

-Gary Bond from the IPS Employment Center, has developed an adaptation of the IPS fidelity scale tailored to the young adult (15 to 26 years) population.
+This tool is an adaptation of the IPS fidelity scale tailored to the young adult (15 to 26 years) population.

 IPS research in Australasia